Frequently Asked Questions

 For the United States and Canada competition, the deadline is September 17.

 If I have already received a Fellowship, am I eligible to apply for another?

 No, second Fellowships are not granted.
 Although in the early years of the Foundation, Fellows were sometimes granted second Fellowships or renewals, the Foundation has discontinued that practice.

 When will applicants be notified of the results of the competition?

-All applicants will be notified of the results as soon as possible after the Trustees confirm the new Fellowship appointments: by mid April for the United States and Canadian competition, and by mid June for the Latin American and Caribbean competition.
+All applicants will be notified of the results as soon as possible after the Trustees confirm the new Fellowship appointments.
+This can typically be expected by mid-April.
 The Foundation will not respond to telephone, email, or postal inquiries about application results, nor provide any information on its deliberations or judgments.
 Because of the confidential nature of our application process, we cannot comment on candidacies that have been denied, offer suggestions or advice to candidates, or amplify the results of the competitions.